opensourcediversity/code_more_projects/README.md

 # Code More - Projects List

 This repo contains a list of projects from the Code More - Getting Started With Open Source Event.
+Please open a PR if you want to update / add information about your project or add one that is not already on the list.

 ### Table of Contents